-- (a) Job postings for vacant positions or positions added to the bargaining unit, shall be posted within 30 days.
+(a) Job postings for vacant positions or positions added to the bargaining unit, shall be posted within 30 days.
 Each posting shall be posted on a bulletin board for not less than 10 days.
-A designated shop steward shall receive copies of all job postings. - (b) Temporary vacancies which are known to be for a duration of greater than 3 months, shall be posted for not less than 10 days.
-Such positions, once assigned shall only be until the return of the incumbent. - (c) All applications for posted positions shall be submitted on a form provided by the Employer. - (d) Applicants for a position will be selected on the basis of experience, seniority and qualifications.
+A designated shop steward shall receive copies of all job postings.

+(b) Temporary vacancies which are known to be for a duration of greater than three months, shall be posted for not less than 10 days.
+Such positions, once assigned shall only be until the return of the incumbent.
+In the event there are further temporary vacancies as a result of the temporary vacancy being filled, the vacant shifts will be filled in accordance with the maximization language in Clause 15.2(e).

+In the event there are no qualified employees within the classification who are interested in the temporary vacancy, the temporary vacancy shall be filled with the maximization language in Clause 15.2(e).

+(c) All applications for posted positions shall be submitted on a form provided by the Employer.

+(d) Applicants for a position will be selected on the basis of experience, seniority and qualifications.
 When the qualifications of two or more employees are relatively equal, the position will be awarded to the employee with the most service seniority.

-- (e) In filling positions under this article, the successful applicant shall be given a trial period of up to 480 hours, or three months, whichever occurs first, to determine her suitability to perform the work required. - (f) During the trial period, the employee may elect to return, or the Employer may require the employee to return, to their former position, in which case the employee will return to her former position and rate of pay without loss of seniority.
-Any other employee affected thereby will be returned to her former position at the same rate of pay without loss of seniority. - (g) The notice of postings shall contain the following information: number of vacant positions, title of position, duties, qualifications, hours of work, process for making applications and wage range.
+(e) In filling positions under this article, the successful applicant shall be given a trial period of up to 480 hours, or three months, whichever occurs first, to determine her suitability to perform the work required.

+(f) During the trial period, the employee may elect to return, or the Employer may require the employee to return, to their former position, in which case the employee will return to her former position and rate of pay without loss of seniority.
+Any other employee affected thereby will be returned to her former position at the same rate of pay without loss of seniority.

+(g) The notice of postings shall contain the following information: number of vacant positions, title of position, duties, qualifications, hours of work, process for making applications and wage range.
 Such qualifications shall not be established in an arbitrary manner.